-· Advance learners should ask questions/identify knowledge gap early so you can focus your PIC’s teaching
+· Advance learners should ask questions/identify knowledge gap at start, so you can focus preceptor teaching

-· Stay organized avoid editorial comments.
-Do not lose track of the patient’s concerns (chief concern or complaint)
+· Stay organized, avoid editorial, and do not lose track of the patient’s concerns (cc)

 Situation –Give your listener context, why is the patient here?
-What type of visit is this.
-How much time do you have to chat
+What type of visit is this?
+How much time do you have?

 · If you are running late or have a busy schedule, let your preceptor know.
-They will be more judicious w teaching and your time, or help w scheduling.
+They will be more judicious w teaching and help with patient flow and scheduling.

-Background – give your preceptor the context and historical facts to help decision and teaching.
-Do not diagnose or derive management plans during the HPI.
+Background – Deliver context and historical facts to help decision making and direct teaching.
+Avoid diagnosing or deciding on management plans here.

-· Problem List: Present the active, relevant problems to define your patient.
-Include inactive Pmhx ONLY if relevant. (do not read everything)
+· Problem List: Starting with the history of active problems helps others to understand the context of the chief complaint.
+Present the active, relevant problems to define your patient.
+Include inactive Pmhx ONLY if relevant. (do not read everything written)

 · Medications List: ALWAYS

-· Family Hx/Social Hx: present always on new patient visits.
-For follow up visits, include if relevant
+· Family Hx/Social Hx: ALWAYS on new patient visits.
+Include on follow up visits if relevant

 · Physical Exam: VITALS ALWAYS, exam pertinent pos/neg